Decades of Service

 Founded in 1989 in Grafton, Massachusetts, Apple Tree Arts is a non-profit community school for the arts serving people of all ages throughout south central Worcester County.
 The organization began as The Apple Tree, with two early-childhood music classes for parents and toddlers taught by Donna Blanchard at a historic church facing Grafton Common.
 The program grew out of the belief that music and the arts enhance and expand the human experience.

-Over the years, the program has expanded tremendously to include private instrumental and voice instruction, student instrumental concerts, summer programs, faculty concerts and a community concert series.
+Over the years, the program has expanded tremendously to include private instrumental and voice instruction, theatre productions and classes, student instrumental concerts, summer programs, faculty concerts and a community concert series.

 Apple Tree Arts’ mission is to enrich the community through the arts, by providing high-quality educational music and theatre arts programs for individuals of all ages.